cosmos/cosmos-sdk/examples/covenantcoin/buildingAnApplication.md

 	Amount    sdk.Coins
 }
 ```
-These are going to be stored inside of our KV Store by a global covenant ID, that gets incremented every time a covenant is created.
+These are going to be stored inside of our KVStore by a global covenant ID, that gets incremented every time a covenant is created.

 ### Defining the messages
 This will go in a `msgs.go` file inside of the module.
 There are two different types of messages we need, a message to create a covenant, and a message to settle a covenant.
-This is done w/ the following:
+This is done with the following:
 ```
 type MsgCreateCovenant struct {
 	Sender    sdk.Address   `json:"sender"`